VilleKemp/OAF_design/request.md

 **Component**: Destination

-**Location**: Server object + path object + potiantially parameter object in case where there are path parameters
+**Location**: Server object + path object + potentially parameter object in case where there are path parameters

 ---